 Diana L. Eck is Professor of Comparative Religion and Indian Studies and Frederic Wertham Professor of Law and Psychiatry in Society at Harvard University.
 She serves on the Committee on the Study of Religion in the Faculty of Arts and Sciences.
-She is also a member of the Department of Sanskrit and Indian Studies, a member of the Faculty of Divinity, and Master of Lowell House, one of Harvard’s twelve undergraduate residential Houses.
+She is also a member of the Department of Sanskrit and Indian Studies and a member of the Faculty of Divinity.
+For twenty years, Professor Eck was Master of Lowell House, one of Harvard’s twelve undergraduate residential Houses.
 She received her B.A from Smith College (1967) in Religion, her M.A. from the School of Oriental and African Studies, University of London (1968) in South Asian History, and her Ph.D. from Harvard University (1976) in the Comparative Study of Religion.

 Diana Eck’s book, A New Religious America: How a “Christian Country” Has Become the World’s Most Religiously Diverse Nation (Harper SanFrancisco 2001) addresses the challenges for the United States of the more complex religious landscape of the post-1965 period of renewed immigration.

 In 1996, Diana L. Eck was appointed to a State Department Advisory Committee on Religious Freedom Abroad, a twenty-member commission charged with advising the Secretary of State on enhancing and protecting religious freedom in the overall context of human rights.
 In 1998, Eck received the National Humanities Medal from President Clinton and the National Endowment for the Humanities for her work on American religious pluralism.
 In 2002, she received the American Academy of Religion Martin Marty Award for the Public Understanding of Religion.
 In 2003, she received the Governor’s Humanities Award from the Montana Council for the Humanities in her home state of Montana.
 In 2005-06 Diana Eck served as President of the American Academy of Religion.